ForgottenV/ForgottenV/README.md

-Sam thinks he funny
+Director | Founder Imperius Networks
-Discord | Forgotten#9282
+Discord | forgottenv

 <!---
 ForgottenV/ForgottenV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.